KILTprotocol/kilt-node/integration-tests/chopsticks/README.md

 # e2e Chopsticks tests

 This project is a set of end-to-end tests for the KILT protocol against other parachains.
-Other functionalities such as a creation of DID can be easy inserted.
+Other functionalities such as a creation of DID can be easily added.

 ## Getting Started